 Adults with Disabilities

-The School of Continuing Education's (SCE) *IMPACT Program provides education and specialized services for adults with intellectual disabilities (ID) and other developmental disabilities (DD).
+The School of Continuing Education's (SCE) *IMPACT Program provides education for adults with intellectual disabilities (ID) and other developmental disabilities (DD).
 A comprehensive curriculum is under development to prepare students for employment, living independently, participating in college life, and becoming more independent in the community.
 The College campus and surrounding community provide a rich environment for instruction and skill development.
 IMPACT enables students with ID/DD to attend college and maximize their potential for integration into the mainstream of society.

-* (Independent living skills, Mobility training, Physical health and well-being, Advocacy for self, College career and job readiness skills and Technology training)
+* (Independent living skills, Mobility training, Physical health and well-being, Advocacy for self, College career and job readiness skills, and Technology training)

 - To provide a coordinated instructional program designed to help students develop their social, personal, academic, vocational, and independent living skills.